mattvchandler/csvpp/README.md

 Requirements:
 * CMake
 * A C++ compiler with C++17 support
-* A C compiler with C11 support
+* A C compiler with C99 support
+* CMake 3.14.2 or higher (only required if installing or building tests / examples)
 * No external libraries required!

 Installation is not strictly required.
 You can directly include the relevant